davidtchiu/davidtchiu.github.io/teaching/cs261/hwk3.ycm/index.md

 2. When the user types in a query, which may be only the prefix of a word of interest, you must search through your list of terms and return a list of all terms whose prefixes match the given prefix.
 For instance, if the query was How then your List might contain: how, howdy, howl, howling, howitzer, and so on.

 3. The list of autocompleted terms must then be sorted in descending order of the terms' frequencies.
 Just like when you type into Google's search bar, the list that you return would have the "most-likely" match ranked first.
-You may call `Collections.sort()` static method for this step, but how do you now sort the list of terms by frequency?
+You may call `Collections.sort()` static method for this step, but how do you sort the list of terms by their frequency?

 4. You must provide a `UserInterface` class, that contains a single method, `public static void main(String[] args)`.
 If there are other static methods in this class, they must be made private so that they're hidden from the user.
 The main method should simply instantiate and start your program.